-MASTER PLAYERS JOIN FORCES TO FORM AMERICANA/ROOTS MUSIC POWERHOUSE BAND,
+MASTER PLAYERS JOIN FORCES TO FORM AMERICANA / ROOTS MUSIC POWERHOUSE BAND, THE BROTHERS BROWN.

 The Brothers Brown are fronted by two musicians named Paul Brown.
 One is a double Grammy winning producer, guitarist, singer and songwriter from Los Angeles.
 The other is a Grammy nominated producer, keyboardist and songwriter based in Nashville.
 The band is completed by a virtuosic rhythm section that also calls Nashville home: bassist David Santos, who has worked with Billy Joel, Elton John, John Fogerty and other superstars; and drummer Peter Young, who has toured with Loretta Lynn, Burrito Brothers and other major artists.
 Santos and Young are also accomplished producers.